 - Visit cafe Husaren in the charming Haga neighborhood to savor the giant cinnamon bun

 - Explore the impressive Gothenberg Museum of Art

 What To Pack For Your Trip To Sweden In October

 Contrary to the prevalent perception, Swedish winter can be enjoyed as much as the summers, that too with a dash of magic if you just pack the right clothes to stay comfortable in the weather.
 As the Norwegian proverb rightly says, “There’s no such thing as bad weather, only bad clothes”.
-Here’s our list of essentials for your trip to Sweden in October:
+If you are visiting Sweden during October then you must check our list of essentials!

 1. Layering is the smartest way to beat the chill when visiting Sweden in October.
 Full-sleeved shirts/t-shirts, thermal inners, warm fleece and a down jacket will go a long way in keeping you warm and comfortable throughout your trip.